tkiselova/DC4MND_rnaseq_metadata/README.md

 # Creating a FAIR-Compliant Metadata Framework for RNA Sequencing: A Case Study on Amyotrophic Lateral Sclerosis

-This repository contains the description and progress reports for FAIR-Compliant metadata framework for RNA sequencing software development
+This repository contains the description and progress reports for FAIR-Compliant metadata framework for RNA sequencing software development.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6c93af13-6b66-43a3-bdbb-5687dc207ae1" width="50%">